 Children should be brought to school and picked-up promptly.
-Due to COVID-19, drop off will be in front of the school where the director or teacher will be taking your child's temperature while you sign them in.
-At this time we highly urge you to leave your stroller in the shed prior to walking to the entrance.
+Drop off will be in front of the school where the director or teacher will be taking your child's temperature while you sign them in.
+At this time we highly urge you not to bring strollers unless it's an emergency.

 If someone new will be picking up your child, be sure to notify our staff.
 YOUR CHILD WILL NOT BE RELEASED TO SOMEONE OTHER THAN A USUAL CAREGIVER WITHOUT WRITTEN CONSENT.
+The new pickup person(s) will need to show ID at pickup to verify.
 If your plans for the day change, please call the school to make arrangements.
 Please make verbal contact with your child's teacher at drop-off and let us know about anything unusual regarding his or her routine, mood, or physical status.